Super Bowl 2022: Who is Mary J. Blige, halftime show performer at Super Bowl LVI? - NBC Sports

-Super Bowl LVI is just one day away which means this year’s halftime show is just around the corner.
+Super Bowl LVI is just hours away from kickoff which means this year’s halftime show is just around the corner.
 NBC Sports has you covered with all you need to know about the 2022 NFL Pepsi Super Bowl LVI Halftime Show including a closer look at one of the night’s performers: Mary J. Blige.

 RELATED: How to watch Super Bowl 2022: Live stream online without cable, TV channel info